mattermost/docs/source/install/cloud-changelog.md

 ## Release 2022-06-16

 ### Bug Fixes
- - Fixed an issue where multiple backend errors displayed when file storage usage was fetched if no files had been uploaded.
+ - Fixed an issue where multiple backend errors displayed when file storage usage got fetched if no files had been uploaded.

 ## Release 2022-06-15